homebridge/homebridge-config-ui-x/CONTRIBUTING - RUN UI LOCALLY.md

 - If you don't have Homebridge installed run in system Terminal: `sudo npm install -g homebridge`.

-- If you don't have Angular installed run in system Terminal `npm i -g @angular/cli`.
+- If you don't have Angular installed run in system Terminal `npm install @angular-devkit/build-angular --force`.

 # Watch changes
 - You should now be able to navigate to `https://localhost:4200` in your browser which will connect to your homebridge instance running on port `8581`.
 The UI will automatically reload whenever you make changes to the code.